Same-Day Roach Control

 If your home has a roach problem or you want to proactively protect yourself from having one, call the roach extermination experts at Alamo Termite & Pest Control today.

 Customized Treatment for Guaranteed Results

-As the old joke suggests, cockroaches are survivors and quickly develop resistance to most pesticides found in grocery and hardware stores.
-This is why more homeowners rely on a professional roach exterminator like us to help rid them of these insects.
+Cockroaches are extremely resilient pests that can't just be removed with DIY treatments.
+This is why most homeowners rely on a professional roach exterminator like us to help rid them of these insects.
 Our technicians use the latest eradication products and methods to target roaches where they nest and disrupt their life cycles.
-Simply spraying around problem areas is not effective.
-Roach extermination requires a comprehensive approach tailored to each situation.
-Our technicians find that the best cockroach extermination involves the following:

 - Roach baiting stations

 - And more!

 Due to the impact it can have on your family and the environment, we do not use roach fumigation methods, also known as 'bug bombs'—instead relying on much safer and more effective methods.

 When To Call The Professionals